everypolitician/commons-builder/README.md

 }
 ```

+If the regional administrative admin areas you want aren't FLACSen, use
+`regional_admin_area_type_id` to specify the Wikidata ID of the superclass you
+want to use.

 Create the directory structure and `index.json` files in each, each containing
 an empty array to be populated later: